akelley007/ImgurAlbumProject/README.md

 I felt this design approach was appropriate because it proves a sleek and clean implementation while working with newer technologies in the industry

-This project also uses a 3rd party library for the search bar widget.
-I decided to include it in the project because i felt it added a fresh feel to the user expeience
+This project also uses two 3rd party libraries.
+MaterialSearchBar for the search bar widget and Glide for it's asynchronous image loading.

+I decided to include these libraries in the project because I felt the MaterialSearchBar added a fresh feel to the user expeience and Glide is a very useful tool for delegating the asynchronous image loading functionality.

 MaterialSearchbar repo url:https://github.com/mancj/MaterialSearchBar